-- Stick to a routine of waking at the same time every day, and going to bed at the same time each night.
+- Stick to a routine of setting your alarm for the same time each morning and going to bed at the same time each night.

-- Lay off the alcohol, cigarettes and caffeine before bed, as they can make it harder to get to sleep, or cause your sleep to be disrupted.
+- Lay off the alcohol, cigarettes and caffeine before bed, as they can make it harder to get to sleep or may disrupt your sleep.

-- Try not to nap during the day, as this'll make it harder to sleep in the evening.
+- Try not to nap during the day.

 - Exercise first thing in the morning, outdoors.
 Sunlight can help reset your body clock.